KevinEppacher/Eppacher_Master_Thesis/Sections/markdown/guiding_thread.md

         - Problem --> heavy GPU usage, offline training (no on the fly exploration), noisy maps hence ineffective navigation and search. some works solely rely on object detector which can lead to easy false-positive detections

+Derivative what is needed from the state of the art:
+- zero shot frontier exploration framework
+- persistent 3D semantic mapping with confidence-based fusion
+- uses pretrtained models only, no further training needed
+- hybrid fusion strategy to balance exploration and memory
+- multi-source detection fusion for robust object identification
+- GPU efficient design for real-time deployment on mobile robots
+- Modular architecture for easy adaptation and extension
+- Not limited to fix trained set of object categories

 Core Gaps: